SJSU272Lab/Fall16-Team16/README.md

 # Architecture:
 - Using Node.js as middleware
-- Using AngularJS and jQuery to build front-end for the application
+- Using AngularJS and less to build front-end for the application
-- Implement a bot plugin for Slack
+- Implement a bot plugin for Slack using nodejs
-- Back-end is developed by Java and Rest server
+- Back-end is developed by Java Core, Restlet, and Jave Socket
 - Cloudant DB will be used to save data
 <img width="766" alt="screen shot 2016-12-12 at 4 40 57 pm" src="https://cloud.githubusercontent.com/assets/8787114/21122878/ce9cab48-c089-11e6-95c4-ae3dca621c5e.png">